 To better understand the common mistakes made with Open Turns, be sure to check out my video on the “3 Common Mistakes” made in Butterfly Open Turns below:

-Be sure to stay tuned next week, as we will discuss the second step of an Open Turn—The Crunch!
+[CLICK HERE] to read Part II, where we discuss the second step of an Open Turn—The Crunch!

 Until Next Time,